youngvz/TechFetcher/README.md

 # TechFetcher

-Refactored iOS app that fetches tech artciles from TechCrunch's API Built using:
+Refactored iOS app that fetches tech articles from TechCrunch's API Built using:
 - UITableView
 - WKWebView